-☐ The Central Vermont Land Trust offers programs dedicated to expanding homeownership opportunities for people of all income levels in the region from their NeighborWorks HomeOwnership Center in Barre City.
+- Downstreet Housing and Community Development, formerly known as the Central Vermont Community Land Trust offers programs dedicated to expanding homeownership opportunities for people of all income levels in the region from their NeighborWorks HomeOwnership Center in Barre City.
 City residents have access to homebuyer education workshops, pre-purchase credit and budget counseling, guidance on affordable mortgage financial products, home maintenance education, financial management education, assistance with home rehabilitation planning, and delinquency consultation services at the center.
-Buyers in Barre City may be eligible for the Homeland Grant Program, which provides up to \$40,000 towards the purchase price of a home.
+Buyers in Barre City may be eligible for the Homeland Grant Program, which provides up to \$30,000 towards the purchase price of a home.
 Participating buyers sign a covenant in which they agree to limit the amount they can sell the property for in the future.
-At the end of 2011, there were 36 homes in Barre City that had been purchased through this program and will remain perpetually affordable.
-CVLT operates revolving loan funds that can be used to provide down payment assistance for income-qualified borrowers or to finance home improvements to correct health and safety issues, create handicapped accessibility, and make improvements that will conserve energy.

-- ☐ Central Vermont Community Action Council provides energy conservation and weatherization modifications to homes and apartments.
-These are available at no cost to residents who meet income eligibility guidelines regardless of whether the home is rented or owned. - □ USDA's Rural Development program provides direct loans to low-income homebuyers who do not quality for conventional financing.
+At the end of 2018, there were 15 homes in Barre City that had been purchased through this program and will remain perpetually affordable.
+By the end of 2017, Downstreet has purchased an additional 17 homes in the City.
+Downstreet Housing operates revolving loan funds that can be used to provide down payment assistance for income-qualified borrowers or to finance home improvements to correct health and safety issues, create handicapped accessibility, and make improvements that will conserve energy. - Capstone Community Action Council, formerly known as the Central Vermont Community Action Council provides energy conservation and weatherization modifications to homes and apartments.
+These are available at no cost to residents who meet income eligibility guidelines regardless of whether the home is rented or owned. - USDA's Rural Development program provides direct loans to low-income homebuyers who do not quality for conventional financing.
 Loan rates are subsidized based upon total household income.
-Rural Development also offers low-interest lows and grants to very-low income families and individuals who own a home in need of repair. - ☐ Barre City has a rental housing inspection program to establish and maintain a minimum housing quality level that has been operating since 2004.
-In 2012, the Barre City Fire Department took over responsibility for the inspection program from the Building Department in order to increase staff capacity for this program.
-It is hoped that greater staffing for the program will allow the city to inspect each rental unit every three years and respond to complaints.
+Rural Development also offers low-interest lows and grants to very-low income families and individuals who own a home in need of repair. - Barre City has a rental housing inspection program to establish and maintain a minimum housing quality level that has been operating since 2004.
+In 2012, the Barre City Fire Department took over responsibility for the inspection program when the Building Department was absorbed into the Planning and zoning office in order to increase staff capacity for this program.
+The Code Enforcement Office inspects each rental unit every four years and responds to complaints.
 The city also has a database to track inspections and violations.
-The first three-year cycle of inspections by the Fire Department is now underway.
-Most inspections have resulted in identification of one or more violation that need to be addressed and most have been resolved in a timely manner.
-Regular analysis of this data should be completed to assess the program's effectiveness at increasing the quality of the city's rental housing and to identify any patterns or issues that the city should focus on in future years.

-☐ The Vermont Housing Conservation Board has a Lead-Based Paint Hazard Reduction Program that provides financial and technical assistance to income-eligible landlords and homeowners to eliminate lead-based paint hazards.
+The first four-year cycle of inspections by Code Enforcement reflected a total of 1,327 housing inspections.
+Most inspections have resulted in identification of one or more violations that need to be addressed and most have been resolved in a timely manner.
+Regular analysis of this data should be completed to assess the program's effectiveness at increasing the quality of the city's rental housing and to identify any patterns or issues that the city should focus on in future years. - The Vermont Housing Conservation Board has a Lead-Based Paint Hazard Reduction Program that provides financial and technical assistance to income-eligible landlords and homeowners to eliminate lead-based paint hazards.